National Congress Battalions

 The National Congress Battalions (Battaglioni del Congresso Nazionale, Battaljuni tal-Kungress Nazzjonali), also known as the Truppe di Campagna, was an irregular military set up in Malta just after the Maltese rebellion against French rule in September 1798.
 It existed for two years before being disbanded on 11 September 1800.

 The battalions were also referred to as the Maltese Army or the Maltese insurgents.
+See also the list of casal battalion leaders.